 The upper portion of the GUI is designed to setup the QM geometry optimization calculation.
-Users first supply the location to the initial PDB coordinates and where to write the Gaussian input file (GAU), using the file dialog buttons associated with each entry.
-The GUI also provides the Gaussian Settings section which allows user to modify specific details of the calculation.
+Users first supply the location to the initial PDB coordinates and where to write the QM input file (.gau for Gaussian09, .inp for ORCA), using the file dialog buttons associated with each entry.
+The GUI also provides the QM Settings section which allows user to choose the QM Software and modify specific details of the calculation.
+The drop-down menu selects the QM Software (Gaussian or ORCA) and automatically resets the default commands required in the Route section (see below).
 Users may generally want to change the number of processors and available memory to best leverage their computing resources.
 The charge and multiplicity should be set as appropriate for the molecule of interest.
 The Route section, however, should only be modified by expert users that are familiar with the function and syntax of Gaussian keywords.
 Only under very special cases should the default Route be changed.
-Finally, clicking the Write Gaussian Input File button constructs the Gaussian input file, writing it to the location supplied by the input location above.
-This is the only file that is required for the QM calculation, and the user is to run this calculation where they have access to Gaussian.
+Finally, clicking the Write QM Software Input File button constructs the QM input file, writing it to the location supplied by the input location above.
+This is the only file that is required for the QM calculation, and the user is to run this calculation where they have access to the QM Software.

-- 2 Use the provided file dialogs to specify the location of the input PDB file, 1-sysPrep/ETOH.0.pdb, and a filename used to write the Gaussian input file (denoted as the Output GAU file in the GUI), 2-geomOpt/ETOH.geomOpt.gau. - 3 Leaving the default QM settings, write the input file by clicking the Write Gaussian Input File button. - 4 Optional: Run the calculation where you have access to Gaussian.
+- 2 Use the provided file dialogs to specify the location of the input PDB file, 1-sysPrep/ETOH.0.pdb, and a filename used to write the QM Software input file (denoted as the Output QM file in the GUI), for Gaussian09: 2-geomOpt/ETOH.geomOpt.gau. or for ORCA: 2-geomOpt/ETOH.geomOpt.inp. - 3 Leaving the default QM settings, write the input file by clicking the Write QM Software Input File button.

+4 Optional: Run the calculation where you have access to the QM Software.
 If you do not have access, use the output provided in the example files.

-Upon completion of the QM geometry optimization, check the Gaussian LOG file to ensure that the calculation terminated without error, which can be done by using a text editor to read the final message printed to the LOG file, e.g., "Normal termination of Gaussian...".
+Upon completion of the QM geometry optimization, check the QM LOG file (.log for Gaussian09, .out for ORCA) to ensure that the calculation terminated without error, which can be done by using a text editor to read the final message printed to the output file, e.g., "Normal termination of Gaussian..." or "\\\\ORCA TERMINATED NORMALLY\\\\".
 The lower portion of the Geom.
-Opt. tab can be used to read in each step of the optimization for visualization, or to write out the file coordinates to a PDB file.
+Opt. tab can be used to read in each step of the optimization for visualization, or to write out the file coodinates to a PDB file.

+5 Use the provided file dialogs to specify the following input:

+PDB: 1-sysPrep/ETOH.0.pdb

+QM LOG: 2-geomOpt/ETOH.geomOpt.log (.out for ORCA)

+Output: 2-geomOpt/ETOH.1.pdb

-- 5 Use the provided file dialogs to specify the following input: PDB: 1-sysPrep/ETOH.0.pdb G09 LOG: 2-geomOpt/ETOH.geomOpt.log Output: 2-geomOpt/ETOH.1.pdb - 6 Optional: To visualize each step of the geometry optimization, click on the Load Gaussian LOG File. - 7 Write the updated coordinates to file by clicking the Write Optimized Geometry to PDB button.
+- 6 Optional: To visualize each step of the geometry optimization, click on the Load QM LOG File. - 7 Write the updated coordinates to file by clicking the Write Optimized Geometry to PDB button.